 Present and Suitable does not give you return on investment, but Operational and Effective will.

-Building a Safety Management System starts with a management decision; ‘We will have a Safety Management System.’
-It never really finishes, but it could be said to be in a steady state when the entire workforce understands its importance, recognises its benefits, and willingly contribute to the operational effectiveness of it.
+Building a Safety Management System starts with a management decision: ‘We will have a Safety Management System.’
+It never really finishes, but it could be said to be in a steady state when the entire workforce understands its importance, recognises its benefits, and willingly contributes to the operational effectiveness of the system.

 Process vs Procedure

 A process is a set of interrelated or interacting activities which transforms inputs into outputs

 A procedure is specified way to carry out an activity of a process

 - Aircraft maintenance must be carried out in the hanger for Quality Assurance